kuhball/drehding/ideas.md

 # Ideas
 Random ideas and notes and such.
 Can be deleted at any time.

+- make code in libs/ into proper libs with versioning

+- rewrite timers to use Teensy specific timer settings (not micors, rather https://www.pjrc.com/teensy/td\_timing.html, e.g. ellapseMicros)

+- check all interrupt routines is follow the programming guides: https://www.pjrc.com/teensy/interrupts.html

+- find a better way to inject LED effects (should be add effect and that's it)

+- find a better way to determine number of LED's (not in code, should iterate over array somehow; but caused memory glitches in first attempt)

+- when +/- stable function, rewrite code to speed up (if required)

 - write a sequence flashing processor [done]
 	- aka tell each LED at which tick to flash and for how long in millis
 	- allows for flexible flash configuration testing